2020 Washington Nationals season: August

-Finally playing the rival Marlins after an earlier series was postponed by COVID-19, the Nationals lost three of five at Nationals Park, including a makeup "away" game played as part of an August 22 doubleheader.
-Returning after his recovery from COVID-19, shortstop Miguel Rojas did all of the damage for the Marlins in a 3–2 Nationals loss on August 21, sending a three-run homer to left field off Corbin in the second inning.
-The Nationals split the doubleheader on August 22, winning as the home team in the matinee—while Scherzer struggled and departed in the fifth inning with the bases loaded, Finnegan struck out catcher Jorge Alfaro to stifle the threat and earned his first career win—and losing in the nightcap, as prospect Wil Crowe, selected from the alternate training site to start the game for the Nationals, was hooked in the fourth inning and ultimately tagged for four runs as the reliever Romero let in two inherited runners.
+After playing the rival Marlins after an earlier series was postponed by COVID-19, the Nationals lost three of five at Nationals Park, including a makeup "away" game played as part of an August 22 doubleheader.
+Returning after his recovery from COVID-19, shortstop Miguel Rojas led the offense for the Marlins in a 3–2 Nationals loss on August 21, sending a three-run homer to left field off Corbin in the second inning.
+The Nationals split the doubleheader on August 22, winning as the home team in the matinee—while Scherzer struggled and departed in the fifth inning with the bases loaded, Finnegan struck out catcher Jorge Alfaro to end the inning and earned his first career win—and losing in the nightcap, as prospect Wil Crowe, selected from the alternate training site to start the game for the Nationals, was removed from the game in the fourth inning and ultimately tagged for four runs as the reliever Romero let in two inherited runners.
 Making his own major league debut, opposing starter Sixto Sánchez gave up three runs over five innings, on home runs by Nationals catcher Yan Gomes and center fielder Robles, but earned the win.
 Aníbal Sánchez finally earned his first win of the season on August 23, giving up just one run over seven innings.
 Miami turned to right-hander Sterling Sharp, a Nationals prospect whom the Marlins had claimed in the 2019 Rule 5 draft, in relief after starter Humberto Mejía was chased in the fourth inning.
 The Nationals hit Sharp hard in the fifth inning, scoring five runs off him.
 The Marlins designated Sharp for assignment after the game and returned him to the Nationals.
 Washington made its own roster move in the bullpen on August 24, with Romero out for the season after breaking his right hand in a fall on the stairs, according to manager Davey Martinez; he was placed on the injured list and fellow southpaw Ben Braymer was called up from the alternate training site.
-The Marlins took the rubber game that evening, with Voth again being pummeled to the tune of seven runs allowed over 3 2/3 innings.
-The Nationals mounted a comeback but couldn't complete it, with the Marlins winning 11–8 despite a 4-for-5 effort from Soto and four RBIs by Eaton.
+The Marlins had a game, with Voth again being pummeled to the tune of seven runs allowed over 3 2/3 innings.
+The Nationals attempted to comeback but couldn't complete it, with the Marlins winning 11–8 despite a 4-for-5 effort from Soto and four RBIs by Eaton.